 - Attend a start-up meeting with CN Representatives prior to mobilizing on site.
-The agenda of this meeting shall include as a minimum the following topics: - Review of CN policies. .1 - .2 Review of Contractor's obligations. - Review of Contractor's safety programs. - Review and planning of project activities. .4 - .5 Ensuring compliance with laws and regulations. - .6 Initial briefing session planning. - Railway protection planning. - .2 Take and submit a copy of the start-up meeting minutes to the CN Representatives within 10 days of the meeting date. - .3 The Contractor shall communicate all information discussed at the meeting to its foremen and others responsible for Contract execution, including Subcontractors.
+The agenda of this meeting shall include as a minimum the following topics:

+- .1 Review of CN policies.

+- .2 Review of Contractors' obligations.

+- .3 Review of Contractors' safety programs.

+- .4 Review and planning of project activities.

+- .5 Ensuring compliance with laws and regulations.

+- .6 Initial briefing session planning.

+- .7 Railway protection planning.

+- .2 Take and submit a copy of the start-up meeting minutes to the CN Representatives within 10 days of the meeting date.